isomerpages/cris-scri/_aspire-members/Prof Duk Woo Park.md

 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/ASPIRE Network /Park_Duk_Woo.png">
 </div>
 <h4>Prof Duk-Woo Park</h4>
-<p>MD, PhD</p>
-<p>Dr Duk-Woo Park is an interventional cardiologist at Asan Medical Center,
+<p>Dr Park Duk-Woo s an interventional cardiologist at Asan Medical Center,
 University of Ulsan College of Medicine, Seoul, Korea.</p>
-<p>He graduated and earned MD from University of Kyoung-Hee Medical College,
+<p>Prof Park graduated and earned MD from University of Kyoung-Hee Medical
-Seoul, Korea.
+College, Seoul, Korea.
 His postgraduate training was spent with an internship and residency at Asan Medical Center.
 He also completed fellowships in cardiovascular medicine and interventional cardiology at Asan Medical Center.
 He has experienced research fellowship (as a visiting scholar) at the Duke Clinical Research Institute (Durham, NC, USA).</p>
 <p>He is now professor of division of cardiology and a director of interventional
 catheterization laboratory, Asan Medical Center as well as program director and co-chair of annual TCTAP, AP-Valve, and Complex PCI international meeting.</p>
-<p>He has been the principal investigator (PI) or Co-PI investigators of
+<p>Prof Park has been the principal investigator (PI) or Co-PI investigators
-the MAINCOMPARE, DES-LATE (ZEST-LATE/REAL-LATE), PRECOMBAT, BEST, POST-PCI, PREVENT, and EPIC-CAD trials, which were published in NEJM.
+of the MAINCOMPARE, DES-LATE (ZEST-LATE/REAL-LATE), PRECOMBAT, BEST, POST-PCI, PREVENT, and EPIC-CAD trials, which were published in NEJM.
 He had more than 400 scientific publications as primary and contributing authors: among them, he had more than 40 top-cardiology journal publications as a primary